epam/AIRUN-Assistants-Benchmark-TestInstructions/sandbox-tests/code-bugfixing/order-repository/java/README.md

 - Open the `code-bugfixing/order-repository/java` project.
 - Open the `Order` class.
 - Open the `OrderRepository` class.
-- Remove the `@Query` implementation from the `findOrdersByStatusAndCustomerAndCostRangeAndDateRange` method.
+- Remove the current value of the `@Query` annotation.
-- Before the `findOrdersByStatusAndCustomerAndCostRangeAndDateRange` method, type the following:
+- Type the following immediately after the `@Query` annotation:

     ```java
-    @Query("SELECT
+    ("SELECT
     ```

 - Wait for the suggestion.